The Ultimate Superyacht Charter Experience: Best Yacht Spots in Exuma

 Let’s visit one of the most beautiful archipelagos that make up the Bahamas in a different way, uncommon from the classic tourist routes.
 Get away from the crowds that flock to the most famous beaches and discover hidden and unspoiled corners of paradise.

 You can do this and more on your next yacht charter trip to the Exuma Cays!

-It is a group of islands that run along an imaginary line that goes from the north (a short distance from New Providence) to the deep south, reaching the Turks and Caicos islands.
+It is a group of islands that run along an imaginary line from the north (a short distance from New Providence) to the deep south, reaching the Turks and Caicos islands.

 However, only three are inhabited and host tourist accommodations: Great Exuma, Little Exuma, and Stocking Island.

 The largest is Great Exuma, where the archipelago’s capital city, Georgetown, is also located.
-This island has many tourism facilities, and you can find white beaches and a crystal clear sea.
+This island has many tourism facilities; you can find white beaches and a crystal clear sea.
 It is connected via a bridge to Little Exuma Island.

 Little Exuma is located on some of the most beautiful beaches in the world, while Stocking Island is the smallest of the three and can be reached by sea from the city of Georgetown.

 Exumas offers paradisiacal, wild, and beautiful beaches, ideal for a holiday of absolute peace and relaxation.
 One of the most particular is Pig Beach, on the uninhabited island of Big Major Cay, a beach that owes its fame to a colony of pigs that populate it.